Vengeance: Night of Champions: Background

-The event was held at the Toyota Center in Houston, Texas.
+The seventh annual Vengeance, and inaugural Night of Champions, was held at the Toyota Center in Houston, Texas.

-Vengeance was an annual pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2001.
-From that inaugural event until 2006, the event was promoted solely as Vengeance, but in 2007, WWE retitled the seventh Vengeance as "Vengeance: Night of Champions".
-It took place on June 24, 2007, at the Toyota Center in Houston, Texas.
-While the previous three Vengeance events were held exclusively for the Raw brand, the 2007 event featured wrestlers from Raw, SmackDown!, and ECW, as following WrestleMania 23 in April, brand-exclusive PPVs were discontinued.
+Vengeance was an annual professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2001.
+The first event was held in December but then became the annual July PPV in 2002, before moving up to June in 2005.
+Up until 2006, the event was promoted solely as Vengeance, but in 2007, WWE retitled the seventh Vengeance as "Vengeance: Night of Champions".
+It was scheduled for June 24, 2007, at the Toyota Center in Houston, Texas.
+While the previous three Vengeance events were held exclusively for the Raw brand, the 2007 event featured wrestlers from Raw, SmackDown!, and ECW, as following WrestleMania 23 in April, brand-exclusive PPVs were discontinued, subsequently making this the first Vengeance since 2002 to feature multiple brands and the first to include ECW which was introduced as a third brand in May 2006.

-With the event's subtitle of "Night of Champions", the theme of the event was that every championship promoted by WWE at the time was contested.
+With the event's subtitle of "Night of Champions", the theme of the event was that every active championship promoted by WWE at the time was contested.
 These included the four championships on Raw—the WWE Championship, the Intercontinental Championship, the World Tag Team Championship, and the WWE Women's Championship—the four championships on SmackDown!—the World Heavyweight Championship, the United States Championship, the WWE Tag Team Championship, and the WWE Cruiserweight Championship—and ECW's sole championship—the ECW World Championship.

+The "Night of Champions" name was originally used by the former World Championship Wrestling (WCW) for the final broadcast of WCW Monday Nitro in March 2001; WCW was acquired by WWE, at the time known as the World Wrestling Federation (WWF, renamed in 2002), that same month.
+The broadcast saw every WCW championship defended.